clulab/releases/lrec2018-gradable/README.txt

-This is the resouce described in the LREC 2018 submission:
+This is the resouce described in the LREC 2018 paper:
 "Grounding Gradable Adjectives through Crowdsourcing"

 If you have any questions or issues, please contact Becky Sharp